Town of Amherst reserve police officers get green light to begin volunteering

 A reserve police officer force in Amherst is gearing up to assist the town’s law enforcement in working calls and special events.

 Amherst Town Council voted during its Oct.
-9 meeting to authorize $6,230 to equip at least two reserve officers in the current fiscal year.
+9 meeting to authorize $6,230 to equip at least two reserve officers in the current fiscal year through June 2020.
 The cost to have a reserve officer added to the town’s insurance and training certification is $675 a year and equipping an officer costs just more than $3,000, according to Town Manager Sara Carter.

 Reserve officers would volunteer their time, Carter said.
 Town Police Chief Bobby Shiflett has extensive previous experience working with reserve officers and in Albemarle County ran the largest reserve division in the state, according to the town.
 Carter said a group of reserve officers from Louisa County, where Shiflett previously worked, is interested in coming to volunteer in Amherst.